Cli212/Language_Identifier/README.md

 # Neural Language Identifier

-## I build a language identifier that supports 100 languages.
+## A language identifier that supports 100 languages.
 You can directly try the [identifier](https://5d7b-54-202-157-241.ngrok.io) online.
+(Online demo not functional at this time.)

 ## Implementation